-The Company's revenue consists of fees for perpetual and term licenses for the Company's software products, postcontract customer support (referred to as maintenance), software as a service ("SaaS"), and professional services including training and other revenue.
+The Company's revenue consists of fees for perpetual and term licenses for its software products, post-contract customer support (referred to as maintenance), software as a service ("SaaS"), and professional services including training and other revenue.
 Revenue is recognized upon transfer of control of promised products or services to customers in an amount that reflects the consideration to which the Company expects to be entitled in exchange for promised goods or services.